ajsmit/Seaweeds_in_Two_Oceans/README.md

 # Seaweeds in two oceans: beta-diversity
-Supporting material for the paper Smit AJ, Bolton JJ, Anderson RJ (in review) Seaweeds in two oceans: beta-diversity.
+Supporting material for the paper: Smit AJ, Bolton JJ, Anderson RJ (in review) Seaweeds in two oceans: beta-diversity.
 Frontiers in Marine Science

 ## Abstract